hamdajaved/hamdajaved/README.md

 I’m **Hamda**, a UI/UX Designer focused on building **intelligent, human-centered digital products**.
 With 3+ years of experience across fintech, SaaS, and AI-driven systems, I design experiences that simplify complexity and make technology feel intuitive.

-> ✨ “Design is not about making things simple —
-> it’s about making complexity feel effortless.”
+> ✨ “I design with curiosity and empathy to make things feel simple—even when they aren’t.”

 ---